msprev/panzer/README.rst

                      'options':   OPTIONS}]

--  ``METADATA`` is a copy of the metadata branch of the document's AST (useful for scripts, not useful for filters)
+-  ``METADATA`` is a copy of the metadata branch of the document's AST (useful for scripts to access parsed metadata, not needed for filters)

 -  ``TEMPLATE`` is a string with path to the current template

 -  ``STYLE`` is a list of current style(s)

--  ``STYLEFULL`` is a list of current style(s) including all parents, grandparents, etc.
+-  ``STYLEFULL`` is a list of current style(s) including all parents, grandparents, etc. in order of application

--  ``STYLEDEF`` is a copy of all the style definitions employed in document
+-  ``STYLEDEF`` is a copy of all style definitions employed in document

 -  ``RUNLIST`` is a list of processes in the run list; it has the following structure: